Garry Jones Garry Jones

 The status quo is no longer sustainable.

 The case’s success turned not on ‘social media’ per se.
 Instead, the focus was the designed architecture that underpins many platforms, of which social media is one variation.
 As reported by Andrew Birmingham from Mi3, “Courts, like regulators, are beginning to probe not just what appears on social media feeds, but how and why it gets there.”
-Therefore, the protections provided under Section 230 may no longer be applicable to companies that deploy specific Screen + App mechanisms.
+Therefore, the protections provided under Section 230 may no longer be applicable to companies that deploy specific Screen Plus App mechanisms.
 Consequently, as Dr Rob Nicholls (University of Sydney) stated, “This landmark verdict… signals a shift in how courts view platform design as a set of choices that can carry real legal and social consequences.”

 The finding travelled globally.
 It has been reported by broadsheets and broadcasters across the US, UK, Australia and India, signalling that this was not a niche technology ruling, but a finding with implications for how platform design is understood and regulated worldwide.
 See Further Reading for extensive links.